Eating well, exercising and looking after your mental wellbeing can help with symptoms during perimenopause and menopause.

 -

-talk to other people going through the same thing, like family, friends or colleagues
+talk to other people going through the same thing, such as family, friends or colleagues

 -

-talk to a GP before taking herbal supplements or complementary medicines
+talk to a GP before taking herbal supplements or other medicines

 Don't